art-from-the-machine/Mantella/README.md

 6. Voicelines are cached in the MantellaSoftware/data/voicelines/ folder.
 If this data takes up too much space over time, the contents of voicelines/ can be periodically deleted.

-7. If you are experiencing errors, please share the details of the errors and your MantellaSoftware/logging.log file on the Mantella Discord #issues channel: https://discord.gg/Q4BJAdtGUE.
+7. If you are experiencing errors, please see the issues Q&A below.
+Otherwise, please share the details of the errors and your MantellaSoftware/logging.log file on the Mantella Discord #issues channel: https://discord.gg/Q4BJAdtGUE.
 You can also try enabling debugging in the config.ini.
 This allows Mantella.exe to run without Skyrim needing to be open.
 There are a few extra options in the debugging section to play around with which are applied when the debugging option is enabled.

 ## Issues Q&A